mistic100/tinygradient/README.md

 ## JavaScript gradients generator

-Easily generate color gradients with unlimited number of color stops and steps.
+Easily generate color gradients with an unlimited number of color stops and steps.

 Built on top of [TinyColor](https://github.com/bgrins/TinyColor).